Battle of Noemfoor: Allied plans

 By 20 June, Japanese forces on Biak had been largely defeated and construction work began on the Mokmer airfield, which was operational two days later.
 Bombing of the Noemfoor by the United States Army Air Forces (USAAF) and Royal Australian Air Force (RAAF) began as early as April 1944.
 Between 20 June and 1 July, Allied bombers dropped 800 tons of bombs on the island.

 In describing his preparations for the Western New Guinea campaign, General Douglas MacArthur wrote in his memoirs that: "[t]he Hollandia Invasion initiated a marked change in the tempo of my advance westward.
 Subsequent assaults against Wakde, Biak, Noemfoor, and Sansapor were mounted in quick succession, and, in contrast to previous campaigns, I planned no attempt to complete all phases of one operation before moving on to the next objective."

-At the time of the battle, the area's strategic importance lay it is proximity along planned Allied avenues of advance through the southwest Pacific and western New Guinea toward the Philippines.
+At the time of the battle, the area's strategic importance lay in its proximity along planned Allied avenues of advance through the southwest Pacific and western New Guinea toward the Philippines.
 Specifically, Noemfoor was selected for invasion for four reasons: